Wednesday, December 12: New River Community College (Dublin and NRV Mall site) will open at 10:00 AM.

 International students who wish to attend New River Community College (NRCC) on an F-1 (student) visa can obtain information from the Admissions and Records Office located in Rooker Hall.
 Information about admission requirements and the application/transfer process is available, as are other U.S. Citizenship and Immigration Service (USCIS) - formerly INS regulations pertaining to F-1 students.

-The student visa deadline for the application/transfer process is July 15, 2018 for the Fall 2018 semester.
+The student visa deadline for the application/transfer process is Dec 15, 2018 for the Spring 2019 semester.

 Students should contact Sheila Hart for more information.

 Phone: (540) 674-3603

 International students must contact Sheila Hart before beginning any type of employment.
 USCIS regulations severely limit the employment opportunities available to international students.
 USCIS deems working without authorization as one of the most serious violations of status.

 There are no on-campus employment opportunities available at New River Community College.